Hyperaktiv-ai/hyperaktiv.github.io/pages/GTM_Setup.md

 Ask for our support on Slack community if you struggle setting up triggers.

 ## Variables
-Create 1 variable for each event property set in the events (select the type "Data Layer variable") :
+Create 1 variable for each event property set in the events (select the type ``Data Layer variable``) :
 - "datalayer - provider"
 - "datalayer - user_email"
 - "datalayer - user_id"